Skip to content

 The second part of the ESSENCE study is testing whether Wegovy significantly alters the risk of liver-related clinical events, including cirrhosis, relative to the placebo, after about 4.5 years of follow-up.
 This part of the study is expected to wrap up in 2029.

-Wegovy side effects in fatty liver disease
+Wegovy side effects in SLD

 The most common side effects of Wegovy in people with MASH include: